4ka0/django_htmx_books/README.md

 A simple CRUD app for managing a table of books.<br>
 Built using Django and HTMX.<br>
-HTMX is used to enable AJAX requests and thereby avoid full page reloads.
+HTMX is used to enable partial page reloads.

 ### Example: